jbuehl/solaredge/README.md

-    -b base         base prefix for the names of the metrics sent to graphite -h host         the host url or IP address of the graphite server (default: "localhost") -p port         the port number of the graphite / carbon pickle listener port (default: 2004)
+    -b base         base prefix for the names of the metrics sent to graphite -h host         the host url or IP address of the graphite server (default: "localhost") -p port         the port number of the graphite / carbon pickle listener port (default: 2004) -f              follow (wait for new data to be written to) the JSON inFile

 ### Examples
     python pickle2graphite.py -b "semonitor" yyyymmdd.json

-Send all numeric metric data for each device encountered in yyymmdd.json to the graphite server whose "pickle" port is listening on "localhost:2004".
+Send all numeric metric data for each device encountered in yyyymmdd.json to the graphite server whose "pickle" port is listening on "localhost:2004".

-Each line from the json file is batched up into a pickled list of metrics, so many metrics may be sent at the same time.
+Each json line from the file is batched up into a pickled list of metrics, so many metrics may be sent at the same time.
 There is a short delay (default 0.2 sec) between each transmission.